pri1602/UCI_HAR_Dataset/README.md

 train_data <- read.table(fpath_train)
 str(train_data)
 ```
-######STEP 1: Merged 'test_data' and 'train data' to create the 'merged' dataset using the function full_join from dplyr tools.
+######STEP 1: Merged 'test_data' and 'train data' to create one dataset.
 ```
 library(dplyr)
 merged <- full_join(test_data, train_data)
 str(merged)
 ```
 ######STEP 2: Extract measurements on the mean and standard deviation for each measurement.
 * (It will be easier to do this if I have the variable names for each column.
 I import the variable names from the 'features.txt' file.I use function t() to transpose the column values to row-names.
 Transpose gives a matrix of names, so I first convert it into #a vector of names using function as.vector.I use the names() function to replace the header of the 'merged' dataset with the new variable names.
 I use grep to find those variables with mean or standard deviation ('mean|sd') in their names.
-I then subset the 'merged' dataset by the indices thrown out by the grep function to derive a smaller dataset with only the mean and standard deviation measurements.)*
+I then subset the 'merged' dataset by the indices thrown out by the grep function to derive a smaller dataset with only the mean and standard deviation measurements.) *
 ```
 fpath_varnames <- file.path(td,fname$Name[2])
 varnames <- read.table(fpath_varnames)